If you're an older couple divorcing after a long-term marriage, it's referred to as a gray divorce or late life divorce.

 With the potential for years of:

-- And mounting legal bills that can escalate into the tens or even hundred of thousands of dollars;
+And mounting legal bills that can escalate into the tens or even hundreds of thousands of dollars;

 A litigated divorce process using divorce lawyers is the epitome of stress vs. mediation which is a more peaceful process.

 Issue #2: Determining the Value of Premarital Assets (and Liabilities) or Proving Separate Property vs. Marital Property

 In New Jersey, Illinois, Pennsylvania, New York, Michigan, and 36 other states, dividing a couple's marital assets and liabilities falls under the concept of equitable distribution.
 While in California, Washington, and seven others, the concepts of community property are applied.

 Say you live in an equitable distribution state, you're 63, got married at 36, and have this 401(k) retirement plan that you've been contributing to since you were 25.
 Do you really have the statements from the day you got married to know what its pre-marital value is?

 Or you live in a community property state and have owned a baseball card collection from before you were married which has appreciated significantly over the years.
 Can you prove this is separate property and shouldn't be included in your property division?

 Because you could be giving away pre-marital property or separate assets your soon-to-be ex-spouse is not entitled to.

 Inheritances are considered "separate property" and are typically not subject to distribution in a divorce.
 But they can most certainly have a tremendous impact on your divorce settlement and finances.

 One way is if they're co-mingled.
 That can be done in many ways far too numerous to get into here.
 A second way is how an inheritance impacts the division of your marital assets and liabilities.